adarnimrod/ansible-pre-commit/README.rst

 License
 -------

-This software is licensed under the AGPL v3+ license (see the :code:`LICENSE.txt` file).
+This software is licensed under the MIT license (see the :code:`LICENSE.txt` file).

 Author Information